How to Watermark Photos for Blog, Instagram, and Online Store

 Q: How do I watermark photos for Instagram without an app?

 Use a browser-based tool on your phone.
 Open opinohive.com/watermark-tool-online/ in your mobile browser, upload your photo, add your Instagram handle as text, position it, and download.
-Then upload the watermarked photo to Instagram directly.
-No app download needed.
+Then upload the watermarked photo directly to Instagram—no app download needed.

 Q: What is the best watermark position for blog images?

 Lower center or lower right works for most blog images.
-For infographics and wide images that get shared a lot, lower center gives the best balance between visibility and not covering the subject.
+For infographics and wide images that are widely shared, the lower center provides the best balance between visibility and avoiding covering the subject.

 Q: Should I use my name or website URL as a watermark on blog photos?